nina-jalen/landing-page-dating-in-metaverse/README.md

 # Landing page project

-Frist landing page was build as a final project from the SheCodes Basic workshops.
+Frist landing page built as a final project from the SheCodes Basic workshops.